skypjack/entt/docs/md/entity.md

 are also paged to have pointer stability upon additions.
 Packed arrays of entities are not instead.<br/>
-All pools rearranges their items in order to keep the internal arrays tightly packed and maximize performance, unless pointer stability is enabled.
+All pools rearranges their items in order to keep the internal arrays tightly packed and maximize performance, unless full pointer stability is enabled.

-## Void storage

-A void storage, or `storage<void>`, is a fully functional storage type used to create pools not associated with a particular component type.<br/>
-This should be preferred to using a simple sparse set.
-In particular, a void storage offers all those feature normally offered by all other storage types.
-Therefore, it's a perfectly valid pool for use with views or within a registry.

 ## Component traits